11 Reasons To Stop Watching the News in 2024

 Why you should stop watching the news

-News laptop why you should stop watching the news
+news laptop why you should stop watching the news

 1. It hurts your mental health